• Skip to primary navigation

 New Hires, Retirees, and Former Employees

 Starting November 1st, 2026, pre-hire personnel, retirees, and former employees will no longer use SSO’s UIN Login.
-Afterward, most of these users will be required to use ID.me for authentication with SSO.
-Those who have a valid A&M System credential can use that login; e.g., new student workers.
+Instead, these users will be required to use ID.me for authentication with SSO.

 • Logging in with ID.me